Orem Utah Temple

-The Orem Utah Temple is a temple of the Church of Jesus Christ of Latter-day Saints under construction in Orem, Utah.
-Plans to construct a temple in Orem were announced on October 5, 2019 by church president Russell M. Nelson, during the Saturday Women's Session of General Conference.
-The Orem Utah Temple will be the first in the city of Orem, the sixth in Utah County and the 22nd in the state of Utah.
+The Orem Utah Temple is a temple of the Church of Jesus Christ of Latter-day Saints located in Orem, Utah.
+The intent to build the temple was announced on October 5, 2019, by church president Russell M. Nelson, during the church's general conference.
+The temple is the first in the city of Orem, the sixth in Utah County, and the 19th in the state of Utah.